Pingel88/taproom-redux/README.md

 ### This project is not in a complete or portfolio ready state, and should not be considered as representation of professional work.
 ___
 ## *Description*
 ### *A React application for a taproom to manage their kegs.
-A user can see all available kegs and their details as well as add and remove kegs as needed.*
+A user can see all available kegs and their details as well as add and remove kegs as needed.
+All state is handled by Redux and all reducers are tested by with Jest*
 ## *Component Diagram*
 <img alt="Taproom Component Diagram" src="https://i.imgur.com/YN4D2v8.png">